 - Workers’ clothes must be washed immediately after the end of the work period, and work clothes should not be used for sleeping or other tasks.

-- The employing company must provide workers with a mask and hand sanitizer before starting work.
+- The operating company must provide workers with a mask and hand sanitizer before starting work.

 - Transport buses for workers must be disinfected on a daily basis before and after their transportation to their workplace.

-- The employing company must apply health requirements regarding workers’ accommodations, please refer to “The manual of health requirements for workers’ accommodation” issued by the Saudi Center for Disease Prevention and Control.
+- The operating companies must apply health requirements regarding workers’ accommodations, please refer to “The manual of health requirements for workers’ accommodation” issued by the Public Health Authority- Weqaya.

 - A daily schedule of the number and location of the visits made by all workers and the name of the driver must be kept, to be referred to in case of an epidemiological investigation.

-- It is preferable to assign each worker to specific areas or specific homes to reduce the chance of transmitting infection.
+- Each worker should be assigned to work into specific area or specific house to reduce the chance of transmitting infection.

-- Workers should change gloves after use and wash, or disinfect their hands before moving to another house.
+- Workers should change gloves after use and wash or disinfect of their hands before moving to another house.

 - When workers visit houses, people at high risk of COVID-19 infection should be kept away from the house, such as, the elderly, people with chronic respiratory diseases and immunodeficiency.

-- Workers must report any symptoms such as fever, cough, or shortness of breath.
+- Workers must disclose any symptoms such as fever, cough, or shortness of breath.